Breastfeeding laws: Know your rights as a nursing mom in public and at work

 Breastfeeding in public is legal in all 50 states plus the District of Columbia, Puerto Rico and the Virgin Islands.
 That happened recently when Utah and Idaho finally legalized it.

 Seventeen states have laws addressing breastfeeding mothers who are called to jury duty.
-Some of them include the ability to postpone for a year, some include the right to exemption.
+Some include the ability to postpone for a year; some include the right to exemption.
 You might have to submit a letter requesting these options and wait for approval.
 Be sure to check your state-specific laws.

 Protections under the Affordable Care Act (aka Obamacare):